Comment Choisir son Piano Numérique pour les Débutants

 Key Response and Sensitivity

 Key touch, response and feel are extremely important factors to pay attention to.
-This is a point that you will face directly and the feeling of playing the keys will be a determining factor in your enjoyment of playing your instrument.
-On acoustic pianos, the sound is produced thanks to a mechanism of hammers.
+This is a point that you will be directly confronted with and the feeling of playing the keys will be a determining factor in your enjoyment of playing your instrument.
+On acoustic pianos, sound is produced using hammer mechanics.
 These hammers connected to the keys by wires will therefore cause a certain tension when they are played.
 Things are therefore more complicated to reproduce on digital pianos.
-There are three types of touch for the keys on the digital piano: unweighted, semi-weighted and weighted.
-If your budget is limited but you still want a quality keyboard with a playing feel similar to that of an acoustic piano, digital pianos with weighted or semi-weighted keyboards could be an excellent alternative for you!
-These keys replicate the playing feel of hammer action tuners.
-In particular, if you are looking for a playing sensation similar to that on an acoustic piano, on your electric piano, you can choose a weighted keyboard, with a heavy touch therefore, which is also embellished with progressive weighting.
-As on an acoustic piano, the higher notes require less effort to activate the hammer action than the lower notes, heavy touch and then progressive throughout the keyboard, and heavy touch digital pianos, 100% weighted, can replicate it.
+There are three types of touch for the keys on digital piano: unweighted, semi-weighted and weighted.
+If your budget is limited but you still want a quality keyboard with a playing sensation similar to that of an acoustic piano, digital pianos with weighted or semi-weighted keyboards could be an excellent alternative for you!
+These keys reproduce the playing sensation of hammer action.
+In particular, if you are looking for a playing sensation similar to that on an acoustic piano, on your electric piano, you can choose a weighted keyboard, with a heavy feel, which is also enhanced with progressive weighting.
+As on an acoustic piano, the highest notes require less effort to activate the hammer action than the lowest notes, the heavy touch then progressive throughout the keyboard, and digital pianos with heavy touch, 100% weighted, can reproduce it.

-Another important key factor that could affect your playing is the sensitivity of the keys.
+Another important key factor that could affect your gaming is the sensitivity of the keys.
 As mentioned in the introduction, velocity-sensitive sensors detect the speed and force at which keys are struck.
-With this data, they calculate which appropriate sound to reproduce corresponding to a similar situation on acoustic piano.
+With this data, they calculate the appropriate sound to reproduce corresponding to a similar situation on an acoustic piano.
 High-end digital pianos capture the smallest subtleties of your playing, while determining the timbre and sound to be reproduced.

-It may seem fun to be able to play many other musical instruments than the piano on your keyboard, however you should not fall into the trap of quantity over quality.
-While it's fun and intriguing to be able to play many instruments with just your keyboard, you'll find out soon enough that the first mode, classical piano, will be the one you'll use the most.
-This is why its quality is not to be neglected.
+It may seem fun to be able to play lots of musical instruments other than the piano on your keyboard, but you should not fall into the trap of quantity over quality.
+Although it is distracting and intriguing to be able to play numerous instruments with just your keyboard, you will soon enough discover that the first mode: classical piano, will be the one you use the most.
+This is why its quality should not be neglected.

 Polyphony

-Polyphony refers to the number of notes a piano can play at once.
+Polyphony refers to the number of notes a piano can play at the same time.
 Basic models offer 32 or 64 note polyphony.
-We recommend that you take a piano with a polyphony of at least 32 notes.
+We recommend getting a piano with a polyphony of at least 32 notes.
 The greater the polyphony, the better.
-You can go up to 128 notes and even higher if you need it.
+You can go up to 128 notes and even more if you need to.

-If you have more home use, although most digital pianos come with built-in speakers, having a good quality amplifier can be important.
-But if you play on stage, make sure your piano has all the ports necessary to connect to a real sound system.
+If you are more likely to use it at home, although most digital pianos have built-in speakers, having a good quality amplifier can be important.
+But if you're playing on stage, make sure your piano has all the ports needed to connect to a real sound system.

 Multiple Jacks on the Donner Digital Piano

-The Donner Digital Piano has many inputs, outputs and jack settings.
+The Donner Digital Piano has numerous inputs, outputs and jack settings.

-To help beginners in their learning, piano manufacturers have incorporated features that can help them progress faster.
-Most pianos available on the market offer the possibility of being able to play rhythms at different speeds while you practice.
-These rhythm sequences allow you to exercise your sense of tempo and understanding of playing speeds.
-If these percussions seem too distracting to you, you can simply activate the metronome function.
+To help beginners in their learning, piano manufacturers have incorporated features that can help them progress more quickly.
+Most pianos available on the market offer the possibility of playing rhythms at different speeds at the same time as you practice.
+These rhythm sequences allow you to practice your sense of tempo and understanding of playing speeds.
+If these percussions seem too distracting, you can simply launch the metronome function.
 Practicing along with a metronome is highly recommended for beginners.
-Many models also benefit from a screen to be able to visually follow the notes, chords, and sheet music played or which must be played.
-This feature is also very popular with beginners.
+Many models also benefit from a screen to be able to visually follow the notes, chords, and score played or which must be played.
+This feature is also very appreciated by beginners.

 Accessories

-Whether you are buying a piano to play at home or on stage, you will definitely need accessories.
+Whether you're buying a piano to play at home or on stage, you'll definitely need accessories.

-If you are buying a digital piano and no stand is included in the bundle, you will definitely need to buy one separately.
+If you are purchasing a digital piano and no stand is included in the bundle, you will likely need to purchase one separately.
 They are generally foldable, adjustable and easily transportable.

-You will most definitely need to be seated comfortably at your piano, so a piano bench/stool is an important item to check.
+You will most likely need to be seated comfortably at your piano, which is why a piano bench/stool is an important item to check.
 Sitting comfortably will allow you to be totally focused on your performance.

 Donner Adjustable High-density Sponges Keyboard Bench